I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 “You guys watchin’ the Knicks game?”
 Feinman asked.

-Rob nodded, opening the crack a bit more so we could catch a glimpse of Harvey on the couch with the ball in his hands, eyes darting quickly between us and the TV.
+Rob nodded, opening the crack a bit more, enough for us to catch a glimpse of Harvey on the couch with the ball in his hands, eyes darting quickly between us and the TV.
 Jake pulled the joint out of his pocket and smiled.

 “Mind if we join you for a quarter?”